A Detailed History of Medicine

 The medieval society before Romans all forgot the teachings of the ancients and reverted to superstition and mysticism in many parts of society, medical science reverting to a standard little better than an advanced form of first aid.
 The only major exception was the craft of midwifery which was the survival of which is claimed to have been the perception that midwifery was not true medicine anyway being women’s business.
 A lot of midwives retained ancient herbal remedial knowledge despite the advent of the dark ages yet throughout medieval times they needed to be careful about their undoubted medical knowledge or potentially face accusations of being witches that never had a pleasant fate.

 The Muslim world in contrast had no doubts about acquiring science knowledge from the highs of Greek and Roman civilization.
 The turn of the first millennium was a golden age within the Islamic world.
-Even seeing scholars develop new science and coming up with inventing technologies such as flight, electricity or optics that western scientists did not develop until after the renaissance period.
+Even seeing scholars develop new science and coming up with inventing technologies such as flight, electricity or construction which is part of what you now have to calculate when you compare business costs.

 The medical knowledge of Muslim period in many ways far outpaced anything known to the ancients.
 Most of the influential Greek and Roman medical books were being translated into Arabic by the late 900s.
 Arab surgeons and philosophers were also the first to adequately describe the complete circulation system and disprove many of the mystical ideas that were inherited from Greek writings.